christopher-besch/cryptography/README.md

 ./encryption "Hello World!" -a xor -b 16 -0 -d
 ```

-This command does the same as the one prior with the differense that all possible keys (0-255) are used in succession.
+This command does the same as the one prior with the difference that all possible keys (0-255) are used in succession.

 ## Decryption